quexten/goldwarden/Readme.md

 If you are looking to manage secrets for machine to machine communication, you should use bitwarden secret manager or something like hashicorp vault.

-Parts of the code still need major refactor, and the code needs more testing.
-Expect some features to break.
-Setup is a bit involed atm.

 ### Requirements
 Right now, Goldwarden is only tested on Linux.
 It should be possible to port to mac / bsd, I'm open to PRs.
 On Linux, you need at least a working Polkit installation, and a pinentry agent are required.
+Both X11 and Wayland are supported for autofill, albeit only Wayland is tested.

 ### Installation
+Download the latest release binary and put it into a location you want to have it in, f.e `/usr/bin`.
+Then run `goldwarden setup polkit`.
+Optionally run: `goldwarden setup systemd` and `goldwarden setup browserbiometrics`.

+### Building

 To build, you will need libfido2-dev.
 And a go toolchain.